muthuubalakan/tendermint/docs/architecture/adr-056-proving-amnesia-attack.md

 - The Amensia Evidence is of the same height but is different to the Amnesia Evidence that they have. i.e. is missing proofs.
 - Is of an AmnesiaEvidence that has already been committed to the chain.

+*NOTE: Evidence is capped at 484 bytes. `AmensiaEvidence`, unlike other evidence is batch processed and so we need to be careful as to not exceed this value or have a method of breaking the evidence first before sending it.
+An alternative is to find a way to have dynamic evidence size such that evidence is attached before the transactions are attached from the mempool.*

 *NOTE: Although this process only indicates committing `AmensiaEvidence` to the chain, it is also possible that `PotentialAmnesiaEvidence` is committed*

 ## Status